shareef99997/Netflix-SQL-Project/README.md

    *Solution:* Checked for NULL or empty values.

 13. **Find how many movies Salman Khan appeared in last 10 years**
-   *Business Need:* Measure popularity of a specific actor.
+   *Business Need:* Measure the popularity of a specific actor.
    *Solution:* Filtered by actor name and release year.

 14. **Top 10 actors in French movies**